Mariner 9: Mission

 Mariner 9 view of the Noctis Labyrinthus "labyrinth" at the western end of Valles Marineris.

-Mariner 9 was the first spacecraft to orbit another planet.
-It carried an instrument payload similar to Mariners 6 and 7, but because of the need for a larger propulsion system to control the spacecraft in Martian orbit, it weighed more than Mariners 6 and 7 combined (Mariner 6 and Mariner 7 weighed 413 kilograms while Mariner 9 weighed 997.9 kilograms).
 When Mariner 9 arrived at Mars on November 10, 1971, planetary scientists were surprised (although had anticipated during perihelic opposition) to find the atmosphere was thick with "a planet-wide robe of dust, the largest storm ever observed."
 The surface was totally obscured.
-On November 14 1971 after slowing down, Mariner 9's computer was thus reprogrammed from Earth to delay imaging of the surface for a couple of months until the dust settled.
-Closing down the camera in order to save energy.
-The main surface imaging did not get underway until mid-January 1972.
+On November 14 1971 after slowing down, Mariner 9's computer was thus reprogrammed from Earth to delay imaging of the surface for a couple of months until the dust settled, closing down the camera in order to save energy; main surface imaging did not get underway until mid-January 1972.
 However, surface-obscured images did contribute to the collection of Mars science, including understanding of the existence of several huge high-altitude volcanoes of the Tharsis Bulge that gradually became visible as the dust storm abated.
 This unexpected situation made a strong case for the desirability of studying a planet from orbit rather than merely flying past.
 It also highlighted the importance of flexible mission software.
 The Soviet Union's Mars 2 and Mars 3 probes, which arrived during the same dust storm, were unable to adapt to the unexpected conditions having been preprogrammed, which severely limited the amount of data that they were able to collect.

 Mariner 9 narrow angle camera of Olympus Mons' central caldera.
 This image was among the first images to confirm that Olympus Mons was a volcano - the largest known in the Solar System.

 After 349 days in orbit, Mariner 9 had transmitted 7,329 images, covering 85% of Mars's surface, whereas previous flyby missions had returned less than one thousand images covering only a small portion of the planetary surface.

 The images revealed river beds, craters, massive extinct volcanoes (such as Olympus Mons, the largest known volcano in the Solar System; Mariner 9 led directly to its reclassification from Nix Olympica), canyons (including the Valles Marineris, a system of canyons over about 2500 mi long), evidence of wind erosion and deposition, weather fronts, fogs, and more.
 Mars's small moons, Phobos and Deimos, were also photographed.

 The findings from the Mariner 9 mission underpinned the later Viking program.

 The enormous Valles Marineris canyon system is named after Mariner 9 in honor of its achievements.

 After depleting its supply of attitude control gas, the spacecraft was turned off on October 27, 1972.